JiFish/Storyteller/resources/help/help_lonewolf.md

 - `!newgame [name] [gender] [emoji] [race] [adjective]` or `!ng` Rolls a new character and resets the game.
 Optionally customise the new character.
 Use `?` to randomise a field.
 - `!undo` When dead, restore the game to the last page you turned to.
 You cannot undo fights, tests and some other actions!

+### Stats Management

+`!<stat> [max] [+/-]<amount>`

+Set <stat> to <amount>.

+Valid values are: endurance, skill, and gold.

+If max is used, the stat's maximum is changed instead.

+If starts with a - or +, will be subtracted or added from the total.
+Otherwise the value is replaced with <amount>.
+Only the weapon bonus can be reduced below 0.

+Examples:

+- `!endurance -3` Take 3 endurance loss.
+- `!skill 20` Set Combat Skill to 20.
+- `!endurance max +1` Add 1 to maximum endurance.

 ### Inventory Management

 - `!get [special/sp] <item>` or `!take <item>` Adds to your inventory.
 If [special] is given, will add to your special items list.